 The Assistant Chief reports directly to the Chief and oversees the other Bureau Chiefs.
-The Assistant Chief is directly responsible for the department's Patrol Bureau which performs police services such as 911 response, crime prevention, traffic control and provision of emergency services, including homeland security.
-The Assistant Chief provides the Chief with information on Department strategies and operations and assists the Chief with maintaining the core missions of the Department.
+The Assistant Chief provides the Chief with information on department strategies and operations and assists the Chief with maintaining the core missions of the department.

 Deputy Chief- Chief of Staff

 The Chief of Staff provides a connection between the MPD and the communities it serves while overseeing the department’s progressive initiatives, including the National Initiative for Building Trust & Legitimacy.
 The Chief of Staff also oversees the Office of Public Information, Recruitment and Hiring, Research and Policy Development, and Community and Collaborative Advancement.